 Founded in 1876, Hathaway Brown is committed to a fusion of academic and experiential learning.
-This co-ed Early Childhood and all-girls’ K-12 independent day school of 871 students focuses on educational innovation as it prepares students to rise boldly to the challenges of our times and live out the HB motto of learning “not for school, but for life.”
+This co-ed Early Childhood and all-girls’ K-12 independent day school focuses on educational innovation as it prepares students to rise boldly to the challenges of our times and live out the HB motto of learning “not for school, but for life.”

 HB’s inclusive environment, outstanding faculty, and unique programs draw families from nearly 70 communities across Northeast Ohio to its beautiful 16-acre Shaker Heights campus, which houses an aquatics center, IDEA Lab, visual and performing arts spaces, turf playing field, Upper School learning commons, and working television studio.
 With immersive academic, service, and cultural opportunities abound, HB graduates attend many of the world’s top universities.

 The school is consistently honored by well-regarded educational institutions, social service organizations, businesses, professional societies, and journalistic publications.
 The number of HB students who have been named finalists or semifinalists in the prestigious Intel and Siemens science competitions far surpasses all other schools in Ohio and all independent girls' day schools in the United States.
 HB is also the alma mater of 10 U.S. Presidential Scholars since 1996 -- one of the highest honors bestowed on high school students in the country.

 Eighty percent of the members of the Class of 2018 were accepted to their top-choice schools, or one of their top choices, if they ranked them by group, including all eight Ivy League colleges.
 These graduates also amassed more than $16 million dollars in merit and other college scholarships, including full tuition packages.
 Ten students in the class of 2018 were named National Merit Finalists, and 15 were National Merit Commended Students.